Kathoey: General description

 Nong Tum is one of the most internationally recognised kathoeys for her portrayal in the film Beautiful Boxer.

-Although kathoey is often translated as 'transgender woman' in English, this term is not correct in Thailand.
-As well as transgender people, the term can refer to gay men, and was originally used to refer to androgynous people.
-Before the 1960s, the use of kathoey included anyone who deviated from the dominant sexual norms.
+Although kathoey is often translated as 'transgender woman' in English, this term is not correct in Thailand as it is also used for gay men, and was originally used to refer to androgynous people.
+Before the 1960s, kathoey included anyone who deviated from the dominant sexual norms.
 Because of this confusion in translation, the English translation of kathoey is usually 'ladyboy' (or variants of the term).

-Use of the term kathoey suggests that the person self-identifies as a type of male, in contrast to sao praphet song (which, like "trans woman", suggests a "female" (sao) identity), and in contrast to phet thi sam ('third sex').
-The term phu ying praphet song, which can be translated as 'second-type female', is also used to refer to kathoey.
-Australian scholar of sexual politics in Thailand Peter Jackson claims that the term kathoey was used in antiquity to refer to intersex people, and that the connotation changed in the mid-20th century to cover cross-dressing males. kathoey became an iconic symbol of modern Thai culture.
+Use of the term kathoey suggests that the person self-identifies as a type of male, in contrast to (which, like "trans woman", suggests a "female" identity), and in contrast to ('third sex').
+The term song, which can be translated as 'second-type female', is also used to refer to kathoey.
+The Australian scholar of sexual politics in Thailand Peter Jackson claims that the term kathoey was used in antiquity to refer to intersex people, and that the connotation changed in the mid-20th century to cover cross-dressing males.
+Kathoey has become an iconic symbol of modern Thai culture.
 The term can refer to males who exhibit varying degrees of femininity.
 Many dress as women and undergo "feminising" medical procedures such as breast implants, hormones, silicone injections, or Adam's apple reductions.
 Others may wear make-up and use feminine speech patterns, but dress as men, and are closer to the Western category of effeminate gay man than transgender.